Catalyst poisoning: Poisoning process

 Poisoning often involves compounds that chemically bond to a catalyst's active sites.
 Poisoning decreases the number of active sites, and the average distance that a reactant molecule must diffuse through the pore structure before undergoing reaction increases as a result.
-As a result, poisoned sites can no longer accelerate the reaction with which the catalyst was supposed to catalyze.
+As a result, poisoned sites can no longer alter the rate of reaction.
 Large scale production of substances such as ammonia in the Haber–Bosch process include steps to remove potential poisons from the product stream.
 When the poisoning reaction rate is slow relative to the rate of diffusion, the poison will be evenly distributed throughout the catalyst and will result in homogeneous poisoning of the catalyst.
 Conversely, if the reaction rate is fast compared to the rate of diffusion, a poisoned shell will form on the exterior layers of the catalyst, a situation known as "pore-mouth" poisoning, and the rate of catalytic reaction may become limited by the rate of diffusion through the inactive shell.
+Homogenous and "pore-mouth" poisoning occurrences are most frequently observed when using a porous medium catalyst.